Kaiba: I'm busy flagging YouTube videos to compensate for the fact that I have an extremely small penis.

 Season 3 features Noah as the head of 4Kids with the Big Five as his executives.
 Over the course of several months as these episodes aired, 4Kids was sued by TV Tokyo and NAS over their unauthorized usage of Yu-Gi-Oh! footage, a lawsuit that culminated with 4Kids losing the rights to Yu-Gi-Oh!, along with numerous other franchises, to the Konami subsidary 4K Acquisition.
 The fallout from the lawsuit also forced 4Kids to declare bankruptcy and many of their executives were fired or moved around.
 While the company has since emerged from bankruptcy, their presence in the anime world is pretty much over.
 This all makes Season 3 absolutely hysterical as it features Noah totally unaware of what's going on in his company, including that they've lost the rights to Pokémon and One Piece, and eventually the heroes escape their base as it gets blown up with missiles.

 Tristan talks about Card games on motorbikes.
 Later, it's announced that Tristan's second VA (from episode 10+ ) would also voice Yusei.

-Téa once says "Oh, it is on in a manner similar to that of Donkey Kong!"
-About a month later, Nintendo copyrights the phrase "on like Donkey Kong", making Téa's line sound like she's trying to dodge a copyright.
+Téa says "Oh, it is on in a manner similar to that of Donkey Kong!" during episode 49 about a month later, Nintendo copyrighted the phrase "on like Donkey Kong", making Téa's line sound like she's trying to dodge a copyright.

 The CardGamesFTW account was taken down due to claims of Copyright Infringement.
 In the episode posted just beforehand (50):